Swiss automatic road traffic counts (SARTC)

 Distribution

 The processed data are published in the form of monthly and annual bulletins.
-The annual road traffic count report, which is published separately, has also been available on CD-ROM since 1997.

 https://www.astra.admin.ch/content/astra/en/home/documentation/data-and-information-products/traffic-data/data-and-publication/swiss-automatic-road-traffic-counts--sartc-.html